- Who We Are

 The Board for International Food and Agricultural Development (BIFAD) advises USAID on agriculture and higher education issues pertinent to food insecurity in developing countries.
 The President appoints members, who primarily represent the academic community.
 BIFAD was established by Title XII of the Foreign Assistance Act.
 The Board and Title XII recognize the critical role of U.S. land-grant institutions in agricultural development, domestically and abroad, and support their representation in USAID development programs.

-- Dr. Brady Deaton, BIFAD Chair & Chancellor Emeritus of University of Missouri
+- Brady J. Deaton, BIFAD Chair & Chancellor Emeritus of University of Missouri

 - Catherine Bertini, Professor, Syracuse University